jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

 - JenkinsDocBuildTools.zip

-        - contains the additional script to build the ooRexx documentation on a macOS Jenkins agent; Start by unzipping oorexxdocs_macOS and make sure everything works, thereafter unzip and copy the contents of this folder to a folder to be used for building the documents and follow
+        - contains an additional script to build the ooRexx documentation on a macOS Jenkins agent; Start by unzipping oorexxdocs_macOS and make sure everything works, thereafter unzip and copy the contents of this folder to a folder to be used for building the documents and follow